-The Bank's strategy for the years 2023-2025
+The Bank's strategy for the years 2020-2022

-In the first quarter of 2023, the Bank's Management Board adopted and the Bank's Supervisory Board approved the Bank's updated strategy for the years 2023-2025.
-The Bank's strategic goals set out in the new strategy are: (i) raising medium and long-term funding in the form of covered bonds for real estate lending; (ii) undertaking actions on sustainable development in the context of ESG; (iii) optimised use of assets and competences, among others, to achieve synergies within the Group; (iv) maintaining a safe level of risk in the Bank's activities; and (v) initiating industry-relevant regulatory changes and cooperation with mortgage banks.
+In the first quarter of 2020, the Bank's Management Board adopted and the Bank's Supervisory Board approved the Bank's updated strategy for the years 2020-2022.
+The Bank's strategic goals set out in the new strategy are: (i) diversification of the Bank's and Group's funding sources by maintaining their ability to obtain long-term financing in the form of covered bonds for the purpose of real estate lending; (ii) maintaining a safe risk level in the Bank's operations, in particular with respect to the credit portfolio and capital ratios; (iii) optimal use of assets and competencies of the Bank and PKO BP in order to achieve synergy within the Group; and (iv) issuing green covered bonds and taking action on sustainable development.

-The Bank implements the strategy by undertaking a number of strategic initiatives in the above areas, and the level of implementation is supervised by the Management Board and the Supervisory Board.
+The Bank implements the strategy by realizing a number of strategic initiatives in the above areas, and the level of implementation is supervised by the Management Board and the Supervisory Board.